VisionLearningGroup/taskcv-2017-public/segmentation/README.md

-Semantic segmentation challenge uses GTA5 as the source domain and CityScapes as the validation domain.
+The VisDA Semantic Segmentation challenge uses GTA5 as the source domain and CityScapes as the validation domain.

 ## Data Acquisition

-### GTA5
+### Training Domain: GTA5
 - Download the dataset directly from the GTA website or by using the provided script.
 - https://download.visinf.tu-darmstadt.de/data/from_games/
 - The dataset and labels are available in 10 parts (sequences).